michalkmet/xp-unscrambled-eggs/NOTES.md

 ## Plans

 Pomodoro 1:
 - ✅ Initial setup and refactor
 - ✅ User stories
 - ✅ UAT1.1: User can pass in no input, it should throw an exception
 - ✅ UAT1.2: User can pass in empty string, it should return empty string
 - ✅ UAT1.3: User can pass in number, it should throw an exception
-- ✅  TODO UAT2.1: User can pass in 'legg', it should return a 'l'
+- ✅ UAT2.1: User can pass in 'legg', it should return a 'l'
+- ✅ UAT2.2: User can pass in 'teggbegg', it should return a 'tb'